 NAVAL POSTGRADUATE SCHOOL (Monterey, CA)

-U.S. citizens and permanent residents will be considered for positions at this Institution.
-No Dual Citizens will be considered for this facility.
+Only U.S. citizens will be considered for positions at this Institution.
+No permanent residents will be considered.

 Please consider the difficulty of locating short-term housing if applying from out of the Monterey area.
-We are unable to assist in housing search.
+We are unable to assist in housing or transportation search.

 • Applied Mathematics (Applied Analysis; Discrete Mathematics: Numerical Analysis/Scientific Computation)